psmak3/OGspew/_posts/national/2015-05-13-national-identitycrisis.md

 Here are four quotes from Republicans:

-Bobby Jindal (Gov. Louisiana): 'Narcissist egomatic', 'stop being the stupid party'
+Bobby Jindal (Gov. Louisiana): 'Narcissist egomaniac', 'stop being the stupid party'

 Chris Christie (Gov. NJ): 'acts like a 13 year old', 'It’s not going to happen.
 It’s the wrong message to send, and it’s not going to be effective.
 Always beware of the candidate for public office who has the quick and easy answer to a complicated problem.'